ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 Human Actions Required:
 - Prepare some test documents in various formats for testing the document list
-- Ensure you have completed authentication setup so you can access protected routes
+- Ensure you have completed Clerk authentication setup so you can access protected routes

 Prompt:
 Implement a complete dashboard UI for managing cloud documents:
 - Create /app/dashboard/page.tsx with a clean, responsive design using Tailwind CSS
-- Display user information and sign-out option in header
+- Display Clerk user information and use Clerk's UserButton for sign-out in header
 - Show list of user documents with: filename, upload date, file size, actions (download, delete)
 - Add file upload functionality with drag-and-drop support
 - Implement document download using presigned GET URLs